 - Nice to the Waiter: Averted, albeit (probably) jokingly, in the Alec Baldwin episode.
 Baldwin lampshades it by saying they'll have to leave the waitress a $1000 tip to compensate.

-- Product Placement: Since the show is sponsored by Acura, there is some product placement for Acura cars, which ends up being Played for Laughs and lampshaded to hell and back by Jerry in the episodes in which it occurs.
+- Product Placement: Since the show was sponsored by Acura, there is some product placement for Acura cars, which ends up being Played for Laughs and lampshaded to hell and back by Jerry in the episodes in which it occurs.
+The placements were deleted from the old episodes when Netflix gained the rights to the series.

 - Running Gag: The above mentioned "Product Placement car".
 Jerry's lampshading could count as well.